sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 * in particular, _single_ sketches can be loaded on demand, supporting lower memory requirements for certain kinds of searches.

-For all these reasons, zip files are the most efficient and effective basic storage type for sketches in sourmash, and as of the branchwater plugin v0.9.0, they are fully supported!
+For all these reasons, zip files are the most efficient and effective basic storage type for sketches in sourmash, and the branchwater plugin fully supports them!

 You can create zipfiles with sourmash like so:
 ```